 The Master of Analytics is sponsored by the world’s leading business analytics software provider - SAS.
 That means that upon completion of this degree you will receive the globally-recognised SAS certification.

 SAS business insights also ensure your lecturers are up-to-date with developments in the industry and you will gain access to SAS’ global network of clients.
-This agreement is the first of its kind with a New Zealand university.
+This agreement was the first of its kind with a New Zealand university.

 When you graduate with a Masters in Analytics (Business) you will have gained the skills to understand a business problem and have the skills to use analytics to generate intelligence to provide realistic business solutions.
 In this business major, you can choose to apply your new-found knowledge and techniques to either marketing, finance or supply chain management.

 You will learn about different data sources available, how data is stored and retrieved, and learn the pivotal skills of data mining and statistical analysis.